ImaanBontle/SDV-immersive-weathers/README.md

 <!--Acknowledgements-->
 ## Special Thanks <a id="acknowledgements"></a>

-A **huge** thank you to [ConcernedApe][concernedape] for creating this masterpiece of a game.
-Without your imagination, generosity and dedication, none of us would be here to enjoy this gem.
+I'd like to extend a huge thank you to [ConcernedApe][concernedape] for creating this joyful masterpiece.
+Without your imagination, generosity and dedication, none of us would be here.
+You deserve all of your success and more.
 Thank you from the bottom of my heart.
-You deserve all of your success and more!

-Additionally, a big thank you to [Pathoschild][pathoschild] for creating SMAPI and enabling the modding commmunity to thrive.
-I'd also like to thank all the modders who contributed to SMAPI's success over the years, who built this community, and who contributed collectively to the [amazing modding resources][stardew-modding-wiki] that helped me learn how to mod in C# in the first place.
+Additionally, I'd like to thank [Pathoschild][pathoschild] for creating SMAPI and for enabling the modding commmunity to thrive because of it.
+I'd also like to thank all the modders who contributed to its success over the years, for building this community, and for contributing collectively to the [amazing resources][stardew-modding-wiki] that taught me how to mod in C#.

-The following individuals also deserve a mention:
+I would also like to specifically mention the following individuals:

 - [spacechase0][spacechase0] for creating the [Generic Mod Config Menu][gmcm-link] and its API.
 - [Pepoluan][Pepoluan] for providing an API for [Even Better RNG][even-better-rng-link].

-Lastly, a personal thank you to all the players who have downloaded and enjoyed my mods.
-I am eternally grateful for your support.
-I hope you will have many more happy memories ahead in Stardew Valley.
+Lastly, I'd like to thank personally all the players who have downloaded and enjoyed my mods.
+I am extremely grateful for your support.
+I hope you have many happy years ahead in the Valley.

 <div align="right">